andybiotic/airs_andybiotic/README.md

 > This is intentional.
 In the first age, you may need to connect many cottage industries to be profitable.
 In the later ages, production can be boosted with some new cargoes.
 You might then find it advantageous to rationalise your network and concentrate on a few production centres for maximum efficiency
 >
 > **_Which vehicle sets can I use?_**
 > Many newer vehicle sets are compatible.
 If it supports FIRS cargos, it will work.
-I recommend NARS2.
+I recommend Iron Horse and NARS2.
 >
 > _**Is there anyone you would like to thank?**_
 > Yes.
 AndyTheNorth and everyone who worked on FIRS.
 Thank you for their hard work and excellent documentation, as this project would not be possible without these.